wailintun94/wailintun_portfolio/README.md

 - For sports, I love swimming.
 I swim around 3 - 4 times a month.
 - For the indoor part, I like to watch anime and play games.
 - I also like to read.
 I mostly read motivational books, but I also read paranomal or supernatural kind of stuffs.
+- I love travelling.
+I plan to add a travel blog to my portfolio in the future.